TL;DR

 A user types: 'What's the best CRM for a fintech startup?'
 ChatGPT doesn't just answer that question.
 It expands it into 8-15 related sub-queries, runs all of them, synthesises the results, and then answers.
 The brands that appear across those sub-queries win the answer.

 This expansion process is called a query fanout.
-It's the AI equivalent of a researcher who, before answering a question, pulls out twelve related reference books rather than just one.
+It's the AI equivalent of a researcher pulling out twelve related reference books rather than just one.

 Why This Matters More Than Traditional Keyword Research